SysKitTeam/docs-spconsultant/faq/security.md

 ---
-title: Security
-description: >-
-  This article gives you answers to questions regarding SPDocKit Consultant and security.
+description: This article gives you answers to questions regarding SPDocKit Consultant and security.
-author: Iva Novoselic
-date: 22/5/2017
 ---

 # Security